-Here you will find answers to some of the most common questions patients ask us about gynaecology, fertility and IVF treatment.
+Here you will find answers to some of the most common questions patients ask us about gynaecology, fertility surgery and IVF treatment.

 For Gynaecological problems, a GP referral letter often provides some background medical history and summary.
 If you have seen other clinicians for the same problem or have any relevant medical notes and test results please bring these along to the appointment.